Blogging is competitive. In fact, today, there are over 600 million blogs.

 So, what gives?
 If all these experts are praising blogging, why doesn’t it work for everybody?

 Here’s my honest take.

 Blogging is a lot of work.
 And it goes beyond stellar writing.
-A good blog post needs an even better marketing strategy.
+A good blog post needs a better marketing strategy.

-And marketing isn’t just tweeting out a link to your blog post a few times here and there.
+And marketing isn’t just tweeting out a link to your article a few times here and there.

 You should also be actively building backlinks to your blog posts and writing great content that generates backlinks on its own.

 Muhammad had this to say:

 [b]y having a blog on your website, it is easier to generate links.
 This is because sites tend to link back to blogs rather than product pages.
 Therefore having more links to blog pages a business can pass on the link juice to product pages, and improve their search engine visibility.
 Muhammad Farasat Khan, Is It WP

 We also discussed that some niches might not see a strong benefit to blogging in 2021.
 Many businesses might say that blogging is dead simply because: